skurmedel/refname_parser/README.md

 Actions job.

 # Dependencies
-Version Buddy targets Python 3.8.
+Version Buddy targets Python 3.10.

+# Questions

+## Why Python?
+Version Buddy is intended for CI workflows and container use.
+Python is portable, widely understood and often bundled with the environment, allowing it to be included with minimal hassle.

+## Why a custom parser?
+It is easier to extend and we avoid dependencies.
+Self-contained software is nice.

 # TODO
 - [x] SemVer parser
 - [ ] SemVer comparisons
 - [ ] Basic CLI interface
-  - [ ] SemVer parse
-  - [ ] SemVer compare
 - [ ] Output as JSON
 - [ ] Output as Github Actions "output syntax"

-# Questions

-## Why Python?
-The main use case for Version Buddy is in build & CI workflows.
-A lot CI toolchains make us of Python at some point during a build.
-It is also commonly bundled in containers used for builds.

-Restricting ourselves to Python helps with build times.
-It is a small download and nothing Version Buddy does is computationally heavy.

-## Why a custom parser?
-It is easier to extend and we avoid dependencies.
-Self-contained software is nice.